Our favourites for beach holidays in Malawi

 Kaya Mawa

-The waters of Lake Malawi are implausibly clear, great for diving and especially snorkeling – which you can do straight from the golden beach of Kaya Mawa.
-This is one of our best spots for a relaxing beach holiday on the lake, and in a surprisingly remote place.
+The waters of Lake Malawi are implausibly clear, great for diving and especially snorkelling – which you can do straight from Kaya Mawa's golden beach.
+This is one of the best spots for a relaxing beach holiday on the lake.

 Pumulani

 To make your stay one of your best beach holidays, Pumulani offers a range of activities.
-Enjoy the sheer feeling of remoteness by the infinity pool, race around the lake on water-skis, or join a stately dhow for sundowners in the middle of the lake – the choice is yours.
+Enjoy the sheer feeling of remoteness by the infinity pool, race around the lake on water-skis, or join a stately dhow for sundowners out on the lake.

 Pumulani

 To make your stay one of your best beach holidays, Pumulani offers a range of activities.
-Enjoy the sheer feeling of remoteness by the infinity pool, race around the lake on water-skis, or join a stately dhow for sundowners in the middle of the lake – the choice is yours.
+Enjoy the sheer feeling of remoteness by the infinity pool, race around the lake on water-skis, or join a stately dhow for sundowners out on the lake.

 Kaya Mawa

-The waters of Lake Malawi are implausibly clear, great for diving and especially snorkeling – which you can do straight from the golden beach of Kaya Mawa.
-This is one of our best spots for a relaxing beach holiday on the lake, and in a surprisingly remote place.
+The waters of Lake Malawi are implausibly clear, great for diving and especially snorkelling – which you can do straight from Kaya Mawa's golden beach.
+This is one of the best spots for a relaxing beach holiday on the lake.

 Beach holidays elsewhere in Africa